jinsongeo/jinsongeo/README.md

 - 👋 Hi, I’m @jinsongeo
 - 👀 I’m interested in - Azure, .NET, K8, Docker, React
 - 🌱 I’m currently learning - .NET 6
-- 📫 How to reach me - jinsongeo@gmail.cp,
+- 📫 How to reach me - jinsongeo@gmail.com,

 <!---
 jinsongeo/jinsongeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.